MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ---
 title: Deploy a Python Django web app with PostgreSQL in Azure
-description: Provision and deploy a Python using Django web app and PostgreSQL database on Azure.
+description: Deploy a Python web app using the Django framework with a PostgreSQL database in Azure.
 author: jess-johnson-msft
 ms.author: jejohn
 ms.topic: tutorial